 A prime example of this sort of plugin would be a calendar for events or appointments.
 Programming a calendar like this yourself is rather complicated.
 It has to display posts that take place in the future and you also have to create different views.
 Moreover, there are numerous options and variables, including displaying the event organizer, the location, time, location map, etc.

 You might want to display different views, like a monthly list or a real calendar.
-It will soon get so complicated that you'll really not want to do it yourself!
-Believe me, I've tried 😀.
-In fact, there are thousands of plugins for recipes, books, records or the like.
-So it's worth looking around to see if there isn't something already out there that matches your ideas and requirements.
+This quickly becomes so complicated that you don't really want to programme it yourself because it takes too much time (believe me, I've tried?).
+In the same way, there are thousands of plug-ins for recipes, books, records and the like.
+So it's worth looking around to see if there's something out there that exactly meets your needs and requirements.

 In many cases, you'll first encounter the "Lite" versions of plugins.
 Functionality can usually be expanded for a fee.
 An example would be a PayPal connection for your Zoom yoga lessons or a quantity/person converter for your recipe ingredients.
 Consider carefully whether the lite version really includes what you need.
 It may be wise to invest some money here if you don't want to or can't program an extension yourself.

 Custom Post Type theme

 The portfolio function is certainly the most common one we encounter here.
 This is used by many photographers, designers, agencies, artists or copywriters.

 I always see this way of creating custom post types as a bit problematic.
 The function is, of course, incredibly useful if it's exactly what you need.
 But what happens if you want to change your theme in three years' time?
 In the worst case, the custom post type you've painstakingly filled will be gone when you change your theme and you'll need to create all your entries in the portfolio again.
 Only experienced developers can use a programmed plugin to retrieve the entries.
 Even then, the archive pages will usually need to be redesigned from scratch.